MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Performance Implementation

 \subsection{Library-Specific Performance Optimizations}

-So far, we have discussed optimizations that can be done for any CUDA program.
+So far, we discussed optimizations that can be done for any CUDA program.
 However, there are further optimizations to be had in choosing how to parallelize specific components of our library.
 In \cref{fig:compute_control}, we have the general steps taken every time we want to compute a new optimal control sequence in \ac{MPPI}.
 These same steps are also taken in Tube-\ac{MPPI} and \ac{RMPPI} though they have to be done for both the nominal and real systems.

 One major performance consideration is how to parallelize the Dynamics and Cost Function calculations.
-We have found that, depending on the circumstances and the number of samples used in \ac{MPPI}, different parallelization techniques make more sense.
-One way would be to run the Dynamics and Cost Function in a combined kernel on the GPU while another would be to run them in separate kernels.
-We discuss the description as well as the pros and cons of each parallelization technique below.
+We can either run the Dynamics and Cost Function in a combined kernel or run them in separate kernels.
+We describe each parallelization technique as well as the pros and cons below.
+First, we introduce a slight modification to the Dynamics and Cost Functions.